return-of-modding/ReturnOfModding/docs/lua/tables/gm.CInstance.md

 ### `instances_all`

-- Type: `CInstance table of all (active or unactive) game maker object instances`
+table of all (active or unactive) game maker object instances

+- Type: `table<CInstance>`

 ### `instances_active`

-- Type: `CInstance table of all active game maker object instances`
+table of all active game maker object instances

+- Type: `table<CInstance>`

 ### `instance_id_to_CInstance`

-- Type: `table of all game maker object instances ids to their corresponding CInstance`
+table of all game maker object instances ids to their corresponding CInstance

+- Type: `table<number, CInstance>`